aces/Loris/modules/issue_tracker/test/issue_tracker_test_plan.md

 4. Submit invalid and valid PSCID and visit label pairs.
 Error messages should respond accordingly.
 Not that you cannot submit PSCIDs from other sites unless you have `access_all_profiles` permission
 5. Submit just a visit label - this should give an error message.
 6. Check that all values are propagated and saved correctly.
-7. Check that watching logging is working - turn it off and on for your current user, and for other watchers on the issue
+7. Check that watching options are working - turn it off and on for your current user, and for other watchers on the issue, and check that values are saved.
+8. Add an attachment to the new issue and make sure that it is successfully uploaded.
+9. Check that an attachment can be added to an existing issue.
+10. Test if users assigned to issues can upload attachments.
+11. Test if users can delete their own uploaded attachments.
+12. Test if user assigned to issue cannot delete attachments of issue owner.

 ## Permissions [Automation Testing]
 1. Remove `access_all_profiles` permission.